 Also, don’t underestimate the time that creating and maintaining a travel blog takes and the income can be very unreliable and its frustrating when you work hard and sometimes people take 6 months to pay you and every day I get emails asking me to write for free or to advertise their company for free 🙁

 How to follow in my footsteps and become a travel blogger?

 It takes time to become a travel blogger, so start a travel blog today and be prepared to put the work in – it’s not as easy as it seems and take a long time to build up an audience and start making money as a travel blogger.

 Learn as much as you can about SEO to gain more readers, decide on a niche (there’s so much competition) create useful, inspiring and engaging articles with personality and don’t be afraid to reach out to brands that you want to work with.
 You will want to have many income streams.
 It took me years to make money as a travel writer and blogger – if you want to kick start your travel blogging career sign up to Travel Blog Success to learn everything you need to know about starting and making money as a travel blogger.

 Also, think outside the box – you don’t have to be a travel blogger to make money while traveling there’s many other ways you can earn money being location independent, use your blog as a portfolio to get freelance writing work or consulting work as another income stream.

-As for Goa, grab yourself a 6 month tourist visa and get down here for a season and see how you like it.
+As for Goa, get yourself a 6 month visa and get down here for a season and see how you like it.
 I’ve written alot about Goa so you can read all my insider tips and I also wrote about How to rent a house in Goa and the costs of living in Goa .